Optimal Seeding and Self-Reproduction from a Mathematical Point of View: Formulation of the Optimal Seeding Problem

 A set of machines $M_0 \subseteq M$ is called self-replicating if there exists a set of resources $R_0 \subseteq R$ such that $G(M_0,R_0) = M_0$.

-\textbf{Formulation of the Optimal Seeding Problem}
+\section{Formulation of the Optimal Seeding Problem}

 The general problem of seeding of a space colony can be put in the following simple form, where it becomes a transportation problem.

-We need to deliver a set $M$ of machines to a certain destination.
-We assume that the set $M$ is self-replicating.
+A set $M$ of machines must be delivered to a certain destination.
+I assume that the set $M$ is self-replicating.
 The set $M$ exists at the base, so one solution of the problem is to load $M$ at the base on some carrier and to transport it to the destination.
-However, transportation is expensive, and we have a limited budget, so we would like to transport as little as possible.
-Note that if we are interested in a mining colony, all of the resources $R$ for self-replication of $M$ should be available at the destination except, possibly, for some machines in $M$ which become resources after fulfilling their tasks.
-For all practical purposes we can assume that both sets $M$ and $R$ are finite.
-Also assume that for any subsets $M'\subseteq M$ and $R' \subseteq R$ we are given the generation function $G(M',R')= M'' \subseteq M$.
-In addition, we are given a cost function $T(G(M',R'))$, which might be vector-valued. $T(G)$ provides the cost of running the generation function.
-The components of the function $T(G)$ might be monetary cost of the manufacturing process, time required for the process, the energy consumption, etc.
+However, transportation is expensive, and my budget is limited, so I must transport as little as possible.
+Note that for a mining colony, all of the resources $R$ for self-replicating of $M$ must be available at the destination except, possibly, for some machines in $M$ which become resources after fulfilling their tasks.